konkitoman/after-drop/README.md

 This is usefull for example if you want to do someting at the end of the function!
-If you have a lot of branches in function, with more returns will be really difficult to do this, not really but you will need to call that function every time before drop!
+If you have a lot of branches in function, with more returns will be really difficult to do this, not really but you will need to call that function every time `return`!
 But when using `?` rust operator that will return without you knowing, this is really usefull!